GoogleCloudPlatform/community/tutorials/google-kubernetes-engine-hyperparameter-search/index.md

 - The wrappers such as [RandomizedSearchCV][randomizedsearchcv] that handle hyperparameter search also have their `n_jobs` argument running separate model fitting jobs on multiple subprocesses in parallel.

 Running fitting jobs in parallel speeds up the search, but could require a lot of computational resources.
-The [sample notebook][gke_randomized_search] provides a workflow that allows you to set up hyperparameter search experiments on your computer but sends the actual workload to a cluster on Google Kubernetes Engine.
+The [sample notebook][gke_randomized_search] provides a workflow that allows you to set up hyperparameter search experiments on your computer but sends the actual workload to a cluster on Kubernetes Engine.
 The advantage of doing this include:

 - You can continue to use your laptop/workstation for other work while waiting for the results.